jhpyle/docassemble/_docs/functions.md

 * `showifdef('favorite_fruit', 'no fruit')` returns the value of the variable `favorite_fruit` if the variable `favorite_fruit` is defined, and otherwise returns the text `no fruit`.

+The `showifdef()` function accepts an optional keyword argument `prior`.
+If you set `prior=True`, then on screens that loaded because the user pressed the Back button, `showifdef()` will look in the previous set of interview answers (the set that was deleted by pressing the Back button) to see if the variable was defined.

 # <a name="admin"></a>Administrative functions